GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 ### Edit attributes {: #attributes }

-To edit attributes, highlight and double-click the attribute name or value.
+To edit attributes, double-click the attribute name or value.
 Follow the instructions below to learn how to add attributes to a node.

 1. Right-click **Howard** below and select **Inspect**.